 3. Great Barrier Reef

 The Great Barrier Reef is both one of the 7 Underwater Wonders of the World and one of the 7 Wonders of Australia and is the largest coral reef system in the world.
-This immense reef system consists of 2,900 individual reefs and 900 islands and runs a total of 2,300 kilometres (1,400 miles) off the coast of Queensland in the northeast of Australia.
+This immense reef system consists of 2,900 individual reefs and 900 islands and runs a total of 2,300 kilometers (1,400 miles) off the coast of Queensland in the northeast of Australia.

 This enormous complex of reefs can be seen from outer space and because the impact from tourism and fishing should be limited, large parts of the reef consist of protected areas.
 Because it’s so enormous, many parts can be explored.
 This has made the Great Barrier Reef one of the most popular tourist attractions in the country, especially for people into scuba diving.
 Boats referred to as “liveaboards” bring tourists back and forth from the mainland to these amazing coral reefs.